Jugarcia01/GraphQLwithSpringBootAppHexagonalArq_PostgresH2/README.md

 based on content of diferent sources and courses that it referenced on Information Sources section.

 Hexagonal architecture is an architectural pattern that aims to make software systems more flexible, maintainable and verifiable.
-In this pattern, the system is divided into three main layers:
+In this pattern the system is divided into three main layers:
 Domain, Application and Infrastructure, each of which intercommunicates through adapters and input and output ports.

 In this type of architecture, it starts from the domain.
 Each layer is briefly described below: